 Meet The Mauritius Saddle-Backed Giant Tortoise

-The Mauritius saddle-backed tortoise had quite a long neck making it more likely to stroll around, feeding on bushes or small lingering trees rather than grazing on grass.
-But what made it special?
-Or rather shall we say unique?
+Firstly the Mauritius saddle-backed giant tortoise had quite a long neck making it more likely to stroll around, feeding on bushes or small lingering trees rather than grazing on grass.
+It is however, its shell that made it unique but also unfortunately vulnerable.

 Visit ‘Île aux Aigrettes’